ucsb-cs148-s21/1pm-t6-ucsb-poll/team/sprint01/lab02.md

 ## Zhengying Li
 - What did I do last time?

-Build the Kanban Board and decided on Node.js.
-Learned about Node.js
+Worked on learning/leadership files and added to Kanban board.

 - What will I do today?

-Work on LEADERSHIP.md and LEARNING.md files.
+Work on Lab02 and roles/issues.
+Add auth0 to project.

 - What (if anything) is blocking my progress?